 How to help minimize this

 - Don’t fall for the myths about gifted students.
-(This article by a gifted educator describes four common misconceptions.)
+(This article by a gifted educator describes four common misconceptions that teachers have.)

 - Know the hallmark traits of giftedness: